Introduction

 Lively panels throughout the conference encouraged collaboration between institutions and industry partners.

-Sessions like “From Kickoff to Commencement” and “Bridging the Gaps: People, Technology, and Partnerships in Campus Emergency Management” brought together voices from the University of Kentucky, University of Arkansas, Texas A&M, Purdue University, and more — all moderated by CriticalArc executives.
+Sessions such as “From Kickoff to Commencement” and “Bridging the Gaps: People, Technology, and Partnerships in Campus Emergency Management” brought together representatives from the University of Kentucky, University of Arkansas, Texas A&M, Purdue University, University of Colorado Anschutz Medical Campus, and more — all moderated by CriticalArc executives.

 These conversations underscored the shared challenges and innovations shaping the future of safety across campuses and healthcare environments.